ImIOImI/tf-workspace-demo/README.md

 version manager that's killer useful).
 However, this demo should be compatible with Terraform 0.12+.
 I'm keeping everything simple and constraining it to variables and outputs, no resources will be created, so no AWS/AZ/GCP accounts are necessary.
 Each of the examples is meant to gradually build on what we learned with the last example, so I don't just dump all the complication of the final version on the reader all at once.
+All you need to do is navigate into the example folders and start running the Terraform commands.
+Feel free to explore a little and figure out what configurations output what results in each workspace.

 ## Example 1